We saw a couple in a store one time. The wife started speaking louder and sounded pretty upset.

 I calmly and genuinely said something like, “I’m very sorry.
 Please tell me what I have done to offend you.
 You seem really angry at me and I’m not sure what I’ve done to you.”

 She cried and said she was so sorry.
-She just recently moved here, was miserable and she’s been taking all her stress out on me.
+She had just recently moved here, she was miserable and she’d been taking all her stress out on me.

 I was stunned.

 The next time someone won’t share her crayons and glue with you remember there’s probably not anything you did.
 There’s probably stuff underneath that is creating anxiety or fear and it comes out as anger.
 Put on your storm gear and walk softly into the storm.